Moray House School of Education and Sport

 Dissertation

-Over the course of studies in semester one and two, our staff will support you to gradually become more independent in your studies.
+During semesters one and two, our staff will support you to become more independent in your studies.
 This helps prepare you for your dissertation project.
-On successful completion of the core and option courses, you will complete a dissertation project which is a piece of independent, original research of 12,000 words.
+Once you successfully complete your core and option courses, you will produce a dissertation.
+This is a piece of independent, original research of 12,000 words on a topic within developmental psychology.
+This might take the form of a systematic review or an empirical piece of work.

-Examples of recent dissertations in this pathway area include:
+Examples of recent dissertations include:

-• The effect of the Daily Mile project on school-aged children's working memory.
+• The effect of the Daily Mile project on school-aged children's working memory

-• The role of digital technologies in the lives of home-schooled children with limited health capacities.
+• The role of digital technologies in the lives of home-schooled children with limited health capacities

 • How do practitioners support relationships between typically developing children and children with autism in a mainstream early years setting?

-• Comparing sex and gender identity as predictors of academic choices, self-efficacy and enjoyment in high school education in China.
+• Comparing sex and gender identity as predictors of academic choices, self-efficacy and enjoyment in high school education in China

 Pathway-specific career opportunities

-• A critical awareness of current developmental psychology research.
+• a critical awareness of current developmental psychology research

-• An understanding of the research methods used to help understand the lives of children and young people, and the ethical issues involved when working with children.
+• an understanding of the research methods used to help understand the lives of children and young people, and the ethical issues involved when working with children

-• The capacity to think analytically about the potential applied value of research findings to work with children in educational settings.
+• the capacity to think analytically about the potential applied value of research findings to work with children in educational settings

-• Your own digital skills and understanding of statistics.
+• digital skills and understanding of statistics

 Contact us